Search News & Insights

 Matheson Tax Update: Ireland publishes Finance Bill 2013

-AUTHOR(S): Turlough Galvin, Gerry Thornton, Joe Duffy, Aidan Fahy, Shane Hogan, John Kelly, Greg Lockhart, Alan Keating, Mark O’Sullivan, John Ryan, Catherine Galvin
+AUTHOR(S): Turlough Galvin, Gerry Thornton, Joe Duffy, Aidan Fahy, Shane Hogan, Greg Lockhart, Alan Keating, Mark O’Sullivan, John Ryan, Catherine Galvin

-PRACTICE AREA GROUP: Tax, Structured Finance and Derivatives
+PRACTICE AREA GROUP: Tax, Structured Finance and Securitisation

 The Irish Finance Bill was published yesterday afternoon (13 February 2013).
 Although it contains a number of technical changes that would potentially have an impact upon our international companies and financial institutions clients doing business in and through Ireland, the changes are not terribly drastic and in most cases are positive.
 A quick overview of the most relevant changes is as follows:-